Yingrjimsch/arcc_hitchhikers/README.md

 A little more than three months ago, in the first lecture of the module "Artificial Intelligence", we were introduced to the ARC Challenge.
 Immediately we knew that this would be a very interesting and challenging work for each of us.
 So we, Matthias Koch, Gabriel Nobel, Rebekka von Wartburg, Tobias Wehrli and Oliver Wiedler, formed the team Hitchhikers and registered for [ARC](https://lab42.global/arcathon/).
 This was followed by a time in which we dealt intensively with the ARC problems, solved many of these problems ourselves and analyzed them.
+This includes [visualizing and labeling](playground/ARCathon_label_dataset.ipynb) the training/validation data from ARC.
 From this we came up with different ideas how to approach the task of finding a "solution" to the abstract reasoning challenge.

 In the end it was fun to work on the challenge and even if we didn't manage to achieve everything we have some satisfying [results and conclusions](results_conclusions.md).